-- 67. (1) A congregation of the University is held at Stellenbosch at least once a year on a date determined by Council. - (2) A congregation of the University may be held outside of Stellenbosch if the Executive Committee deems it necessary and advisable.
+- 67. (1) A congregation of the University is held at Stellenbosch at least once a year on a date determined by Council. - (2) A congregation of the University may be held outside of Stellenbosch if the Executive Committee of Council deems it necessary and advisable.

-Conferral of degrees
+Conferral of qualifications

-- 68. (1) No degree, other than an honorary degree, may be conferred on a person unless the registrar certifies that the person has satisfied all the requirements for the degree concerned. - (2) No person is entitled to any of the privileges associated with a degree until the degree has been conferred on him or her at a congregation.
+- 68. (1) No qualification, other than an honorary degree, may be conferred on a person unless the registrar certifies that the person has satisfied all the requirements for the qualification concerned. - (2) No person is entitled to any of the privileges associated with a qualification until it has been conferred on him or her at a congregation.